thieu-b55/EC11-rotary-encoder-the-easy-way/README.md

-# EC11-rotary-encoder-the-easy-way
+# EC11-rotary-encoder-the-easy-way (on a single mcu input pin)

-# As rotary encoder
+# As rotary encoder without push button

 # what do we need